 There were a few specific recipes I started working on right away after learning I needed to embrace a gluten free diet, because these are things I just can’t live without; pizza dough, bread, savory tart crust because hello – it’s tomato season and of course, since it’s blueberry season too, these naturally sweetened Blueberry-Oat Flax Muffins made their way to my short list.

-And since my doctor had me on a cleanse for what seemed like infinity and beyond, I got creative with not only gluten free recipes, but vegan recipes too.
+And since my doctor had me on a cleanse for what seemed like infinity and beyond, I got creative with gluten free vegan recipes too.
 I’m slowly easing back into my vegetarian way of eating, sans gluten and in the mean time, with the help of Bob’s Red Mill have developed new gluten free and vegan recipes to share with y’all.

-Since we don’t need to be concerned about gluten development in gluten free baking, there is no concern of over-mixing.
-Because of this, I tested these using a blender to mix the muffins.
+Since we don’t need to be concerned about gluten development in these gluten free vegan muffins, there is no concern of over-mixing.
+Because of this, I tested this recipe using a blender to mix the muffins.
 While they tasted good and were super moist, they were darker and had a different, smoother texture on top.
 Because they were darker, this could lead to pulling the muffins too early from the oven when the center may not be quite done.
 So, I prefer hand mixing this recipe to create the golden, craggy tops and a nice interior crumb.

 I recommend tulip style muffin cups for Blueberry-Oat Flax Muffins.
 Taller cups provide structure and enable the muffins to rise just a bit higher and seem to produce more evenly baked muffins; my preference.
 I purchase or use The Kitchn’s DIY tulip cup tutorial to make muffin cups.